the-expanse/SideQuestWiki/having-an-issue-installing-Pavlov?.md

-Then delete the Zip folder you extracted from to make the new folder and go into to the new unzipped folder
+Then delete the Zip folder you extracted from to make the new folder, before you open the new unzipped folder

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608755536984277002/Screenshot_1106.png)